 1984 – Launch of Melbourne W2 392 in museum service

 In 1983, the task was underway of acquiring a classic Melbourne W2 class tram for the museum’s collection.
 The end result was the selection of No. 392 for preservation at Loftus.
 The car arrived at the old site in early 1984 and would spend the rest of the year being overhauled and returned to the appearance it had during the 1960’s.
 Works would be completed just before Christmas and the tram was launched into traffic on 2nd December 1984.
 It was also the star attraction at the museum’s annual Member’s Day a week later, along with other cars such as Essanee rail grinder No. 3 and Lp 154, which was undergoing a repaint at the time.
 Additionally, a trip to the new site was also in order for members and their families during the day.
-Both 392’s launch and the subsequent Member’s Day were filmed by Richard Youl, who’s video of these events is available to view down below.
+Both 392’s launch and the subsequent Member’s Day were filmed by Richard Youl, who’s video of these events is available to view here:

 It should be noted that W2 392 is no longer part of the museum’s collection; having been overhauled and de-accessioned a while ago for a second life overseas.
 The Melbourne W2 class trams are now represented at Loftus by 392’s older sister No. 249, which has recently finished a repaint into its original MMTB Green and Cream colours.
 A page documenting 249’s repaint can be viewed here.